oneman93/python-words-matching-game/readme-words-game.md

 - The full text must match exactly (except for normalization during comparison)
 - Progress is tracked per `(reference, text)` combination

+## Q: What punctuation is ignored when comparing answers?

+**A:** All punctuation is ignored during answer comparison.
+The game uses a normalization function that removes all characters that are not word characters (letters, digits, underscore) or whitespace.
+This includes:

+- Commas (`,`)
+- Periods (`.`)
+- Ellipsis (`...`)
+- Single quotes (`'`)
+- Double quotes (`"`)
+- Hyphens (`-`)
+- And any other punctuation marks

+**Examples:**
+- `"Hello, world."` normalizes to `"hello world"`
+- `"Don't say "no"."` normalizes to `"dont say no"`
+- `"Wait..."` normalizes to `"wait"`

+This makes the matching case-insensitive and punctuation-agnostic, so users don't need to match punctuation exactly when providing their answers.
+The comparison is done on the normalized (lowercase, punctuation-removed) versions of both the user's answer and the correct text.